CapSnCrunch/aih-hrp/README.md

 # aih-hrp
 AI in Healthcare course High-Risk Project

+## Note on AI Usage

+In this project, we used Claude Sonnet 4.6 to write the boilerplate code for Postgres DB spinup, the harness classes, the benchmark runner, and to fix the syntax for plots.
+The model did not receive access to any data.
+The final report was written completely by hand and a final-pass with Claude was used as a grammar checker.

 ## Project plan

 This repository supports a benchmarking study on **how patient data architecture affects LLM clinical reasoning**.
 The work compares ways of organizing healthcare information—from raw notes to relational and graph representations—and measures their impact on question answering.
 The evaluation contrasts **retrieval-augmented generation (RAG)** with **tool-use** setups (e.g., SQL access) to see which designs are most reliable for personalized-medicine-style queries.